sobakrim/Two-stage-CNN-LSTM-/README.md

 # Two-stage-CNN-LSTM: Learning the spatio-temporal relationship between wind and significant wave height

 This is the code for the predition of significant wave height (Hs) using wind conditions.
-The method consists of two stages: a CNN and an LSTM stage (for more details on the method, see the preprint: https://arxiv.org/abs/2205.13325).
+The method consists of two stages: a CNN and an LSTM stage (for more details on the method, see the paper: https://doi.org/10.1017/eds.2022.35 ).
 Data is available at: https://drive.google.com/drive/folders/1SIXYRXIpoegZ_bTLsvmr1g77GLMnMWy_?usp=sharing

 Significant wave height data comes frome Homere hindcast database: https://marc.ifremer.fr/produits/rejeu_d_etats_de_mer_homere